Reliable Off-Grid Electrical Systems for Remote Cabins

 More Cables

-Testing and certification of the campervan’s electrical system
+Testing and certification of the campervan electrical system upgrade

 Jumping forward to the completion of the system, all the cabling had been terminated, torqued and tidied away using the panel trunking.
 Charlie then tested the 230V to ensure the safety devices were operating correctly, also providing the customer with a full electrical installation certificate to prove the system had been installed correctly and in adherence to the IET wiring regulations BS7671.